Latest Posts

 Usaquén used to be a town outside of Bogota.
 It only became a part of the city as it expanded further north in the latter half of the last century.

-I love the Usaquén flea market on a Sunday, and it would be a nice area to live in as it offers plenty of restaurants, bars and squares.
-There’s also the Hacienda Santa Barbara shopping mall, which isn’t great for shopping but has a supermarket and a Cine Colombia cinema.
+I love the Usaquén flea market on a Sunday, and it would be a nice area to live in as it offers plenty of restaurants, bars and a cute main square.
+There’s also the Hacienda Santa Barbara shopping mall, which isn’t great for shopping but has a Jumbo supermarket and a Cine Colombia cinema.

 I love the independent Cinema Paraíso, and just up the street from it is a wonderful specialty coffee shop, Catación Pública.

-As I update this in 2023, I can say I’ve noticed in recent years that Usaquen has become more expensive.
+As I update this in 2024, I can say I’ve noticed that Usaquen has become more expensive in recent years.
 There are more chic boutiques and posh market galleries selling traditional Colombian souvenirs and goods at elevated prices (targeted at tourists).
+A lot of things you can buy there, you’d find cheaper at one of the markets in the center.

 Cedritos (Estrato 4)